NicodemusGurion/nicodemusgurion.github.io/anti-dawah/fast-growth.md

 search: true
 ---

-*Person is claiming that a rapid increase in adherebts means that Islam is true*
+*Person is claiming that a rapid increase in adherents means that Islam is true*

 Truth is not measured in popularity.
 If it was, Christianity would still be the true religion for decade to come.